masonforest/www.masonforest.com/_posts/2018-03-29-scaling-ellipticoin-to-thousands-of-transactions-per-second-and-beyond.markdown

 Note that these transaction speeds are only for optimistic native functions that will have to be built into the nodes.
-I’d imagine to start you could build in native functionality for all ERC20 tokens.
-Other native contracts could be added as well.
+I’d imagine to start you could build in native functionality for all Ellipticoin tokens.
+Other native contracts could be added as well when needed.
+If, for example, a certain cat trading game exploded in popularity you could implement it's functionality natively in the nodes.
+Then all those transactions would be much faster and wouldn't clog the network.
 If the original smart contracts are written in Rust this shouldn’t be too hard though.
-If the node is  written in Rust it could even share the same code!
+If a node was written in Rust it could even share the same code!

 I still have a long way to go on getting the Ellipticoin network up and running and more research to do on scaling, but I’m happy to be sharing my findings.
 I